caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-01.md

 future plans?
 Should i just leave my sign here?

 Nah, writing plans would take too much time and if someone like you happens to read this, they should already know who am i.
-Or no, who cares?
+Or no; who cares?

 I can go for an epic ending: "and now from myself of today, to myself of the days to come, i shall say: blah-blah-blah", but as you might have expected i'm